dankuck/dankuck.github.io/_posts/2017-01-05-cry-it-out-method.md

 I almost skipped this question because many other answers said the most important thing: "Do not use the Cry It Out method".
 But if someone is going to do something bad, I hate to see them do it even worse because they don't know how.
 I think the consequences of explaining this are overall positive though they may lead some people to think they should use the Cry It Out method.

+I did not answer the question as stated because every age is the wrong age for the Cry It Out method.

 Here's my answer:

 I agree with the consensus of answers that the cry it out method is cruel.